 A tanker carrying chemicals and becoming involved in an accident can pose a danger to others involved in the accident or to first responders in the form of chemical burns and severe skin reactions.
 Some tanker trucks transport radioactive substances that harm not only those involved in the accident but also others who live, work, or pass through the area.

 The Federal Motor Carrier Safety Administration has set out to reduce the number of commercial truck accidents by implementing laws for the safe loading of trucks to prevent shifting cargo or falling objects from trucks that operate across state lines.
 These are a few examples:

-When selecting the lawyer to represent you, it is in your best interest to choose one with extensive truck accident experience, detailed knowledge of state and federal trucking laws, and a track record of high-value recoveries for serious and catastrophic injuries.
-Houston personal injury law firm Gordon, Elias, & Seely, LLP, is a top choice when you’ve been injured in Texas, the Gulf Coast region, or elsewhere in the United States.
+When selecting the truck accident lawyers to represent you, it is in your best interest to choose a law firm with extensive truck accident experience, detailed knowledge of state and federal trucking laws, and a track record of high-value recoveries for serious and catastrophic injuries.
+Gordon, Elias, & Seely, LLP, is a top choice when you’ve been injured in Houston or anywhere throughout Texas.
 With 60 years of combined experience, partners Steve Gordon, Todd Elias, and Jeff Seely know exactly how to handle a truck accident claim, from investigation to trial, should a trial become necessary to get you a fair recovery.

-Take advantage of the free case review by an experienced truck accident attorney at Gordon, Elias, & Seely to learn what options are available to help you win a monetary recovery for your injuries.
+Take advantage of the free case review by an experienced truck accident attorney at Gordon, Elias & Seely, LLP to learn what options are available to help you win a monetary recovery for your injuries.
+We have extensive experience handling accident cases throughout Texas.
 Call for an appointment today.
-Act now, because the time to file your injury or wrongful death claim is limited by Texas law.